-1. Aims and Expectations
+2. Aims and Expectations

 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
-The school's behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
-It aims to promote an environment where everyone feels happy, safe and secure.
+The School's behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+It aims to promote an environment where everyone feels happy, safe, and secure.

-The school has a number of rules, but our behaviour policy is not primarily concerned with rule enforcement.
+The School has a number of rules, but our behaviour policy is not primarily concerned with rule enforcement.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.

-The school expects every member of the school community to behave in a considerate way towards others.
+The School expects every member of the school community to behave in a considerate way towards others.

-We treat all pupils fairly and apply this behaviour policy in a consistent way.
+We treat all students fairly and apply this behaviour policy in a consistent way.

-This policy aims to help pupils grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.
+This policy aims to help students grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.
+We encourage pupils to accept responsibility for their behaviour, show initiative and understand how they can contribute positively to the lives of those living and working in the locality in which the schools is situated and to society more widely.

-The school rewards good behaviour, as it believes that this will develop an ethos of kindness and cooperation.
+The School rewards good behaviour, as it believes that this will develop an ethos of kindness and cooperation.
 This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.

-2. Rewards and Punishments
+3. Rewards and Sanctions

-We praise and reward pupils for good behaviour in a variety of ways:
+We praise and reward students for good behaviour in a variety of ways:

+- teachers congratulate students;

-- Teachers congratulate pupils - Teachers give pupils ClassDojo points and house points - We give house points to pupils, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school - We reward houses as a collective group at different times of the school year
+- teachers give students house points;

+- we give house points to students, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school;

+- we reward 'houses' as a collective group at different times of the school year;

+- prizes at the end of the academic year;

+- commendations

+- emails to parents

+- Star of The Week

+- Outstanding Achievement Certificates

+- and more.

-The School acknowledges all the efforts and achievements of pupils, both in and out of school.
+The School acknowledges all the efforts and achievements of students, both in and out of school.

-The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+The School employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation.
+The school rejects the use of corporal punishment.